2023 Best Value International Relations & Security Bachelor's Degree Schools

 Liberty University undergraduate students pay an average of $16,160 in tuition and fees each year.

-Full International Relations & National Security at Liberty University Report
+Read full report on International Relations & National Security at Liberty University

-Florida International University landed the #15 spot in the 2023 rankings for the best value bachelor’s degree international relations and national security programs.
-Located in the suburb of Miami, FIU is a public college with a very large student population.
+Florida International University ranked #15 on this year’s Best Value International Relations & Security Bachelor’s Degree Schools list.
+Located in the suburb of Miami, FIU is a public school with a fairly large student population.

-Read full report on International Relations & National Security at Florida International University
+Full International Relations & National Security at Florida International University Report

 University of South Florida - Main Campus landed the #16 spot in the 2023 rankings for the best value bachelor’s degree international relations and national security programs.
-USF Tampa is a fairly large public school located in the large city of Tampa.
+USF Tampa is a very large public school located in the large city of Tampa.

 Out-of-state tuition fees for undergraduate students at USF Tampa are $17,324 per year.
 International Relations majors at USF Tampa take out an average of $19,724 in student loans while working on their Bachelor's Degree.